 - 1. Turn the power "on" to the main system. - 2.
 Turn the power "on" to the setpoint controller. - 3.
-Bake-out the furnace according to the Pre-Operation Instructions (Section D, p.8). - 4.
+Bake-out the furnace according to Section D Pre-Operation Instructions. - 4.
 You are now ready to tune and perform operating sequences with the controller.
 Refer to the manufacturers' literature for specific instructions.